Fljótsdalshreppur: Food production

 Sheep farming is the principal branch of agriculture.
 There are various opportunities with regard to the use of products and development of various commodities involving meat, milk, wool, bones and other items that become available.
 Projects involving sheep milk from the area have been successful and met with positive reactions.
-Nearby, there is access to an experimental kitchen in Hallormsstaður school, which offers sustainability and creativity studies.
+Nearby, there is access to an experimental kitchen in the former Hallormsstaður school, which offers sustainability and creativity studies.
 The school provides guidance and officially recognised facilities that enable new opportunities to be explored in the local area.
 There are also basic facilities available for food processing in the kitchen at Végarður.

 Similarly, there are opportunities inherent in horse and cattle breeding.
 The use of farms for educational purposes and as part of treatment resources can also be considered, with emphasis on encouraging people to enter the labour market or empower them mentally and physically.

 The region includes high yield hunting areas with birds such as rock ptarmigans and geese, and also reindeer.
 There is fish in many lakes on Fljótsdalsheiði and fishing licenses are sold at Kelduá in the South valley.
 There are a great many opportunities in that area that still go unexplored, but it has everything that is necessary for innovation in connection with game hunting and tourism.
 Hikers at Hengifoss.

 There has been a great increase in the use of herbs for human consumption, also among the local restaurants.
 Commodities have been produced for sale using rock bramble, rhubarb, mushrooms and other raw materials.
 Experiments have also been done with growing barley for beer production, cultivating rose wort for food supplements among many other efforts.
 Various opportunities are therefore available in the use of wild vegetation and cultivation of plants, whether for specific products, for admixture, food or handicraft of any form.

 The municipality of Fljótsdalur is considered to be well suited for the cultivation of corn, such as barley, oats, rapeseed and hops.
 These opportunities consist of local cultivation and cooperative processing and marketing efforts.